Cadw sites:

 Day three

 The historic town of Conwy is dominated by the 13th century castle and walls.
 Its circuit of walls, over 0.75 miles (1.2 km) long and guarded by no less than 22 towers, is one of the finest in the World.
-Visit Conwy Castle and is today a UNESCO World Heritage Site.
+Visit Castell Conwy (Conwy Castle) and is today a UNESCO World Heritage Site.
 Its gritty dark stoned fortress has the ability to evoke an authentic medieval atmosphere.
 Suggested visiting time approximately 1hr.

 Alternatively, visit Conwy Mussel Museum - Conwy was once the most important pearl fisheries in the country and today musseling is still carried out in the same traditional way and they can be enjoyed in many of the pubs and restaurants in the town.